-It is proposed that the following individuals/groups be nominated for the 2024 Awards:
+It was proposed that the following individuals/groups be nominated for the 2024 Awards:

-- Community Relations Council Exceptional Achievement Award Gerard Hughes - Community Relations in Schools (CRIS) - Good Relations Volunteer of the Year Award Helen Dunn Glenabbey Church, work with newcomers - Good Relations Community Champion Award Sharon Brash - Rathenraw Youth Scheme - Good Relations Youth Award (Under 25) Antrim and Newtownabbey Youth Voice - Good Relations Connecting Communities Project of the Year Award Key Institutions Project Antrim Baptist Church Whiteabbey Presbyterian Church the entry criteria.
-The deadline for receipt of nominations for the 2024 Awards is Tuesday 19 December 2023 at 12 noon.
+- Community Relations Council Exceptional Achievement Award Gerard Hughes - Community Relations in Schools (CRIS) - Good Relations Volunteer of the Year Award Helen Dunn - Glenabbey Church, work with newcomers - Good Relations Community Champion Award Sharon Brash - Rathenraw Youth Scheme - Good Relations Youth Award (Under 25) Antrim and Newtownabbey Youth Voice - Good Relations Connecting Communities Project of the Year Award Key Institutions Project Antrim Baptist Church Whiteabbey Presbyterian Church

-To nominate, a short application form has to be completed and submitted along with a short resume of the individual/groups work and how it meets

-Each nominee will receive a letter of recognition.
-Nominations will be assessed by the sponsor of each award before being approved by the Community Relations Council and The Executive Office.
-The winner of each category will receive an award and certificate of achievement.
+To nominate, a short application form had to be completed and submitted along with a short resume of the individual/groups work and how it meets the entry criteria.
+The deadline for receipt of nominations for the 2024 Awards was Tuesday 19 December 2023 at 12 noon.
+Each nominee would receive a letter of recognition.
+Nominations would be assessed by the sponsor of each award before being approved by the Community Relations Council and The Executive Office.
+The winner of each category would receive an award and certificate of achievement.

-A short summary of the proposed nominations is enclosed for Members information.
+A short summary of the proposed nominations was circulated for Members information.

-If Members would like to propose additional nominations, they are asked to contact the Good Relations Coordinator by Friday 1 December 2023.
+If Members would like to propose additional nominations, they were asked to contact the Good Relations Coordinator by Friday 1 December 2023.